 He sent word back to Washington, where his teenage musical partner Jack Casady had taken up electric bass.
 Did Jack want to come to San Francisco and be in a band?

 Along with his wife, Vanessa, Jorma operates and teaches at Jorma Kaukonen’s Fur Peace Ranch Guitar Camp.
-Here, on a sprawling and rustic yet modern campus, musicians and would-be musicians come for intensive and enjoyable workshops taught by Jorma, Jack and other extraordinary players like G.E.
-Smith, David Lindley, Steve Kimock, Bob Margolin, Chris Smither, Peter Rowan and more.
+The camp is set on a sprawling and rustic yet modern campus.
+At this venue, musicians and aspiring artists attend intensive and enjoyable workshops.
+These sessions are led by Jorma, Jack, and other remarkable players like G.E.
+Smith, David Lindley, Steve Kimock, Bob Margolin, Chris Smither, Peter Rowan, and more.

 In addition, Jorma started BreakDownWay.com, a unique interactive teaching site that brings Jorma and Jack’s (and a host of other outstanding musicians) musical instruction to students all over the world.

 Few musicians have the opportunity and skill to create an entire style of playing, but Jack Casady has done exactly that with the electric bass.
 With roots as a lead guitar player, Jack broadened the range and scope of the bass, taking it out of the rhythm category and bringing to it a world of complex and complementary melodies.

 The son of a dentist from the Washington, D.C. area, Jack developed a passion for music at an early age.
 He immersed himself in the city’s rich cultural offerings, attending classical and jazz concerts, exploring its southern musical roots, and frequenting small blues and jazz clubs that weren’t typically visited by children.